Cyclone3629/byebyesecurly/README.md

 3. Click "Run."

-If the above instructions fail to work, use this instead: [click](https://caudns.vercel.app/)
+If the above instructions fail to work, use this instead: [click](https://caudns.vercel.app/) or [click](https://killsecurly.github.io/ONC)

 If you want the wifi password, go to: [click](https://pastebin.com/JB2KguqZ)